 Now, it might look like I’m standing in front of vacant retail space in this picture, but before this place was a blank spot on the Rue Sainte-Catherine in downtown Montreal, it was the Le Parisien cinema house.
-That fact is completely irrelevant, and that “the Le” might be redundant.
+That fact is completely irrelevant, and “the Le” might be redundant.
 However, decades ago, before it was Le Parisien, it was the Princess Theatre, where Houdini had a performance engagement in October of 1926.

-It was backstage at this theater that Houdini, after a brief speaking engagement to the college kids at nearby McGill University, entertained three of those same students.
-One of them was J. Gordon Whitehead, who, honestly, really doesn’t deserve the dignified “first initial” approach to his name.
-Whitehead insistently launched a completely uncalled for and oafish volley of punches at the abdomen of a prone and unprepared Houdini that, while not killing him directly as the story usually goes (and which I perpetuated in my already-referenced article), at least contributed indirectly to it.
+It was backstage at this theater that Houdini, after a brief speaking engagement to the college kids at nearby McGill University, entertained three of those students.
+One of them was J. Gordon Whitehead.
+Houdini was publicly proud of his ab strength, so Whitehead insistently launched a completely uncalled for and oafish volley of punches at the abdomen of a prone and unprepared Houdini that, while not killing him directly as the story usually goes (and which I perpetuated in my already-referenced article), at least contributed indirectly to it.

 Houdini mistook the pains in his stomach for minor injuries from that altercation instead of going to the hospital to learn that the pains were actually caused by acute appendicitis.
 His appendix ruptured, and he died in a Detroit hospital, pus-filled and weak, nine days later on Halloween afternoon at the age of 52.